-English is a Germanic language that was first spoken in England.
+ENGLISH is a Germanic language that was first spoken in England.
 At present, it’s become a global lingua franca.
-It’s the de facto official language in Australia, New Zealand, United Kingdom and United States.
+It’s the de facto official language in Australia, New Zealand, United Kingdom and the United States.
 English is also the primary language in several countries, such as Canada and Ireland.
 More than 50 sovereign states and 20 non-sovereign entities have it as an official language.

 There are around 400 million people that are native English speakers.
 It’s estimated that more than an additional 600 million people have it as a second language.

-Catalan (català) is a Romance language that is used in Catalonia, Andorra, Roussillon (southwestern France), Spain’s regions of Aragon, Valencia (where the language is known as valencià) and the Balearic Islands, and the city of Alghero in Sardinia (Italy).
+CATALAN (català) is a Romance language that is used in Catalonia, Andorra, Roussillon (southwestern France), Spain’s regions of Aragon, Valencia (where the language is known as valencià) and the Balearic Islands, and the city of Alghero in Sardinia (Italy).

 More than 9 million people are fluent in Catalan, of which 4 million have it as their first language.

-Spanish (español) is a Romance language that originated in the Castile region of Spain.
+SPANISH (español) is a Romance language that originated in the Castile region of Spain.
 That’s why it’s also known as Castilian (castellano).
-Today, Spanish is official in: Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay and Venezuela.
+Today, Spanish is official in Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, and Venezuela.
 It’s also spoken in Andorra, Belize, United States and Western Sahara.